moeed-anwar/expense-tracker/README.md

 - View total balance, income, and expense summary
 - Responsive design using Tailwind CSS
 - Secure authentication and data protection
-- Admin panel for managing all users' transactions (optional)

 ---